 - Image sizes designated by your theme.

-What becomes costly is when you want to rework the actual structure of the site or make things function differently than the theme or a plugin is set up to do.
-Things such as moving non-widgetized areas, creating new widgets or increasing/decreasing the height or width or position of elements can create a domino effect of changes.
+What becomes costly is when you want to rework the actual structure of the site or make things function differently than the theme or a plugin is coded to do.
+Variables such as moving non-widgetized areas, repositioning real estate, creating new widgets or increasing/decreasing the height or width or position of elements can create a domino effect of changes.
+And have a negative impact on responsiveness.

 Try not to let a theme's name or stated application be the sole determination for your choice.
 Themes can be used for any industry, content or topic — instead look at how the homepage displays and envision if you can see your content and graphics in that layout.
 Internal pages, for the most part, are pretty much all the same from theme to theme and can be designated as full page or content/sidebar.
 If you like the way a theme looks, let's discuss if we can make it work for you!